ZipVoice-Dialog: Non-Autoregressive Spoken Dialogue Generation with Flow Matching: OpenDialog Dataset

 \subsection{Rule-based Filtering}

-To ensure transcription quality, we applied a set of rules to filter out data exhibiting abnormal transcription patterns, such as abnormal number of speaker turns, unexpected language symbols, unusual word counts, excessive repetition, and improbable maximum word lengths.
+The transcriptions obtained from the WhisperD ASR model are not perfect.
+To ensure transcription quality, we applied a set of rules to filter out data exhibiting abnormal transcription patterns, such as an abnormal number of speaker turns, unexpected language symbols, unusual word counts, excessive repetition, and improbable maximum word lengths.

-Following this rule-based filtering, the remaining dialogue data was annotated with the DNSMOS P.835 OVRL score \cite{reddy2022dnsmos}.
-Segments with a DNSMOS score less than 2.8 were subsequently removed to maintain quality.
+Following this rule-based filtering, the remaining dialogue data was annotated with the DNSMOS P.835 OVRL score \citep{reddy2022dnsmos} and segments with a DNSMOS score less than 2.8 were removed.

-Ultimately, we obtained a 6.8k-hour spoken dialogue dataset, comprising 1759 hours of Chinese data and 5074 hours of English data.
-The distributions of DNSMOS scores, number of speaker turns, and duration for the English (EN) and Chinese (ZH) subsets are presented as violin plots in \autoref{fig:opendialog_statistic}.
+Finally, we obtained a 6.8k-hour spoken dialogue dataset, comprising 1759 hours of Chinese data and 5074 hours of English data.
+The distributions of DNSMOS scores, number of speaker turns, and duration on English (EN) and Chinese (ZH) subsets are presented as violin plots in Figure~\ref{fig:opendialog_statistic}.